genshinsim/gcsim/README.md

 # Overview

-GSim is a Monte Carlo simulation tool used to model team dps.
+gcsim is a Monte Carlo simulation tool used to model team dps.
 It allows for the formation of arbitrary combination of any characters.

 # Getting started